User guide

 Before you draft the vision, you sketch Three Futures: three plausible 5-year paths.

 - Plan A (best of current path).
 The best version of the path you are already on.
 Same career, same city, same key relationships, just executed with care over the next five years.
-If this is the one that pulls hardest, that is fine.
+If this is the one you want most, that is fine.

 - Plan B (pivot).
 The path you would take if Plan A closed.

 Tap to mark one as your active vision.
-The active one flows downstream: it frames every Summit Goal you write, surfaces in every Quarter Recap re-read, prompts you when goals get stuck on the Insights coach, and resurfaces every year for an annual wrap-up.
+The active one carries downstream: it frames every Summit Goal you write, appears in every Quarter Check-in re-read, prompts you when goals get stuck in the Insights coach, and comes back every year at the annual wrap-up.

 Picking one does not delete the others.
 They sit in the background as a comparison whenever you do an annual wrap-up.

-How the personas wrote their vision opening line.
+How three people wrote their vision opening line.
 The vision is meant to be sensory, present-tense, and as if already true.
 Read these three to feel the range:

-- Catherine describes the felt sense: "in command, not in survival mode · grateful that the second half is mine to design."
+- Catherine (illustrative) describes how it feels: "in command, not in survival mode · grateful that the second half is mine to design."

 Notice how concrete each one is.
 None of them say "I am happy and successful."
-Loading any persona's demo shows the full unified-vision card on T2A.
+Loading Maya's demo shows her full unified-vision card on the Vision step; David and Catherine are illustrative variety, not loadable.

 For each priority life area, name the highest peak you can see from where you are right now.
-One bold, undated, dated sentence.
-5 to 10 years out.
-Big enough to flinch when you say it out loud.
-The Summit Goal sets the every annual goal, quarterly milestone, and weekly priority below it will point toward for the next decade.
+One bold, dated sentence, 5 to 10 years out, and big enough that saying it out loud feels uncomfortable.
+The Summit Goal sets the direction every annual goal, quarterly milestone, and weekly priority below it will point toward for the next decade.

 This is what the workbook calls a BHAG (Big Hairy Audacious Goal).
-The companion app uses the term Summit Goal because that is the metaphor that does the work: a single peak, visible from where you stand, that you build a route to.
+The companion app uses the term Summit Goal because the picture is useful: a single peak, visible from where you stand, that you build a route to.

 For each focus area, you can: